The Causes

 Dexamethasone is a powerful drug and should be used with caution

-aid acclimatisation by sufficiently qualified persons or those with
+to aid acclimatisation by sufficiently qualified persons or

 For